 - Upload – 1 MB to 50 MB

-Often overlooked technology is Satellite broadband that can provide reasonable fast internet connection to any location on the planet.
+Often overlooked technology is Satellite broadband that can provide reasonably fast internet connection to any location on the planet.
 Although the connection speeds are often faster than ADSL, the latency is almost 10 times as slow.
 Think of latency as the ability to change direction in a small boat compared to that of a supertanker.
 Satellite solutions can also be affected by extreme weather and not ideal for heavy internet usage.
 If you have weak ADSL connection combining a Satellite solution with a quality load-balancing router can help to make the difference.

 - Download – 20 MB